patnym/remember-2-git/README.md

 * `r2g.reminderInfoLevel`: Number represents total amount of changes until a info level message triggers
 * `r2g.reminderWarningLevel`: Same as info but a warning level message trigger
+* `r2g.reminderTimeout`: This value specifies the timeout (in seconds) until a trigger (and levels below) can trigger again after it's been activated

 ## Known Issues